Fun Course - if not wet

 It's wet when it rains and in the spring.
 They have had drainage issues...it used to be a golf course, so just bring some waterproof shoes.
 I have some Goretex boots and sneakers and that takes care of the problem.
 If you have waders, you could probably go into the lagoon and retrieve 100+ discs.
 Just call me if you find mine!

 Other Thoughts: It's a fun course, if not a bit wet.
-It's quite most days, as many people in the south suburbs have not really discovered disc golf yet.
+It's quiet most days, as many people in the south suburbs have not really discovered this course as of yet.
 They have held two tournaments to date and I expect more.

 1 of 1 people found this review helpful.